Ian2020/monica_reminder/README.md

 It expects to be run at least daily however it can recover from multiple days of downtime and will email any missed reminders, marking them as "[LATE]".
-At the moment it has some restrictions but these will be fixed over time:
+At the moment it has some restrictions but these could be fixed over time:

 * Only handles yearly reminders.
 * Hard-coded to send reminders at 0, 7 and 30 days ahead of an event.